Zeenobit/moonshine_save/README.md

 > For now, it is recommended to keep older versions of upgraded components with the same old name in your application executable.
 > While this creates some bloat, it keeps your application fully backwards compatible for all previous save versions.
 >
-> This behavior may be improved to reduce in future with the help of "save file processors" which could potentially rename/modify serialized components before deserialization.
+> This behavior may be improved in future to reduce this bloat with the help of "save file processors" which could potentially rename/modify serialized components before deserialization.

 [`World`]:https://docs.rs/bevy/latest/bevy/ecs/world/struct.World.html